sonaspy/dst_algorithms/README.md

 ```
-This reporsitoriy including but not limited to the following content
+This reporsitoriy including but not limited to the following structure

+- list
-- linkedChain
+- slist
-- linearList
+- deque
-- matrix
+- vector
 - greedy
 - spanning tree
-- dynamic programming
 - divide and rule
 - sorting
-- tournamentTree
 - heap
 - graph
 - balancedTree